Jblueart/winning_project/README.md

 ## DataSets:

-We will use two set of data from Kaggle.com:

 "Food Prices in US Cities" documents the CPI for food monthly from 1952 to July 2022.

 "US Gasoline and Diesel Retail Prices" documents the prices for various types of gas weekly from 1995 to January 2021.

 Standardizing the data and cleaning it up was a crucial part of this process.
+Torrey spent hours prepping the information.
 The Gasoline data originally had a weekly set of dates & values, however the Comodity prices is listed monthly We considered several ways to standardize the weekly set of data.
 We could do an Average of the monthly price, or use either the first or last week's number of each month.
 Even after dropping the extra values to focus on a monthly, rather than weekly data set we needed to focus on the Month & Year for our Postgres database with cleaned up information & to examine the data to learn more about it.

 ### US Gasoline and Diesel Retail Prices 1995-2021